oracle-livelabs/analytics-ai/oci-call-center-analytics/data-sources/data-sources.md

 ​
 ## **Task 3**: Create Tables to Store Output Data
 ​
-Whilst we are in the Database Actions dashboard, we will create 2 Tables ​
+Whilst we are in the Database Actions dashboard, run the below queries to setup the database schema.
-1. A table **WORDS** to store the extracted aspects and related entities
-2. A table **SENTIMENT** to store the raw reviews. <br /><br />
-Follow the scripts below:
+​
 ​
        ```
        <copy>